Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Juni 2025 18.21.58 UTC
+- WIB: Minggu, 8 Juni 2025 19.51.36 UTC
-- WITA: Minggu, 8 Juni 2025 19.21.58 UTC
+- WITA: Minggu, 8 Juni 2025 20.51.36 UTC
-- WIT: Minggu, 8 Juni 2025 20.21.58 UTC
+- WIT: Minggu, 8 Juni 2025 21.51.36 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: technology
+Kategori: success